Clarithromycin for bacterial infections

 What if I give too much?

-If you think you may have given your child too much clarithromycin, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
-Have the medicine container or packet with you if you telephone for advice.
+You are unlikely to cause harm if you give an extra dose of Clarithromycin by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine or packaging with you if you telephone for advice.

-Side-effects are rare with clarithromycin and do not usually last long.
+Side effects are rare with Clarithromycin and do not usually last for long.
 They will get better after a day or two as your child’s body gets used to the medicine, and should go away when the treatment course is finished.

-If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to clarithromycin.
-Take your child to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Clarithromycin.
+Take your child to hospital or phone for an ambulance straight away.

 If your child complains of a fast or skipping heartbeat or pain in their chest, contact your doctor straight away.